 In Vedic philosophy, the soul has three properties—sat or consciousness, chit or meanings, and ananda or pleasure.
-The sat of the soul is “I am”, the chit of the soul is “I have”, and the ananda of the soul is “I want”.
-These three aspects of the soul are also reflected in matter and pervade throughout the body—the parts of the body are due to chit or “I have”, the functions of each of the parts is due to sat or “I am”, and the pleasure associated with the functions of the parts is due to ananda or “I want”.
-Thus, even the world around us is a reflection of the properties of the soul (as parts, functions, and purposes), but they are so deeply enmeshed that we tend to think that the part is itself the function, and the function is itself the purpose.
+These three aspects of the soul are also reflected in matter and pervade throughout the body—the parts of the body are due to chit, the functions of each of the parts is due to sat, and the purpose associated with the functions of the parts is due to ananda.
+Thus, even the world around us is a reflection of the soul (as parts, functions, and purposes), but they are so deeply enmeshed that we tend to think that the part is itself the function, and the function is itself the purpose.
 This post discusses the differences between these three aspects of the soul, and its implications for biology.

 Table of Contents

 The aspect of the world easiest to observe is that it comprises material objects.
 These objects are produced from elementary concepts, and they hence constitute complex concepts.
 The elementary concepts combine in a hierarchy, to create an inverted tree of meanings, quite like sentences are constructed from words, and the grammar of combination forms a tree structure.